PayBy/PayBy-java/README.md

 1. Using SHA256WithRSA for verify signature algorithm.
 The rsa public key is downloaded from the payby merchant console.
 2. Using Base64 to decode the signature, ie. decoded_sign_data.
-3. Using UTF-8 to decode the original content, ie. decoded_content_data
+3. Using UTF-8 to decode the original content, ie. decoded_content_data.
 4. verify signature using parameters as listed (rsa_public_key, decoded_sign_data, decoded_content_data).